 10. Skunked: If at any time you knock over a cup inside the playing triangle, you remove that cup from the game.
 If a team wins by making all the other team’s cups before their opponents make one cup, the losing team must run naked around the house.
 This is called getting “skunked”.

-There are three types of shots you can use in beer pong.
+There are four types of shots you can use in beer pong.
 The first is your standard throw.
 This is generally the best as it is not too fast or high which gives you the highest accuracy.
 However, sometimes you may want to try an arced throw.
 Generally speaking, these high throws are more challenging.
 But they may be useful if you keep hitting the rim of the cups and missing.